 - Provide valuable content: The easiest way to prove yourself as a leader is to provide visitors with valuable content within your field of expertise.
 Whether this is through eBooks, blog posts or videos, showing your visitors that you know what you’re doing is a quick way to build trust.

 - Live chat: Implementing live chat on your website can increase your conversion rate by up to 45%.
 Live chat has the two-pronged benefit of increasing customer satisfaction and adding a human touch to your online presence, especially if you're an eCommerce brand that collect payments online.
-Thankfully, you can use an eCommerce chat tool to make it easier to offer this function.
+Consider using Paldesk, an omnichannel communication platform that allows you to connect with visitors and customers in real time.

 - Secure your website: Make sure to secure your website on Google against hackers.
 It's more common than you think and can have a damaging effect on your reputation and SEO.